bacloud14/bacloud14/README.md

 Thank you for passing by!
 All my repositories are firstcomers friendly !
 Nothing particularly intensive, whether It is Python, JavaScript, NodeJS or anything else.
 Some repositories are a chance for beginners to learn these technologies through a real world example also to learn collaborating using Git and Github.

-- 🤠 I'm a graduate in Artificial Intelligence but I am a Software engineer (a better label for me).
+- 🤠 I'm a Software engineer.
 I jump on several technologies without mastering anything in particular.
 - 🔭 I’m currently working on nothing in particular; Until I have an epiphany hopefully or I run out of money (hopefully not).
 - 🌱 I’m currently learning nothing in particular.
 I am always interested in programming paradigms patterns and optimization, also data and stream reasoning and processing.
 - 👯 I’m looking to collaborate on one of my repositories: